RealTimeLogic/OPC-UA-Browser/README.md

 - **build** build with lint check
 - **build-only** run build only without any lint, all files copy to folder dist
 - **dist** create mako application zip archive from `dist' directory.
+- **create-zip** run build only without any lint and create mako application zip archive from `dist' directory.
 - **dev**   run development server
 - **test**  run all tests